 - Al-Anon This group provides needed support for those who have a friend or loved one who is fighting an addiction.
 Families Anonymous (FA) is another 12-Step group designed to help those who live with and love an addicted family member.
 Alateen is a branch of Al-Anon that offers12-Step groups dedicated to teenagers living with an alcoholic family member, and Adult Children of Alcoholics (ACA) provides similar support for those who grew up with an alcoholic parent or caregiver.

 What Meetings Should I Attend?

-There are a number of different types of 12-Step meetings to choose from no matter what your age, gender or sexual orientation.
-Here are some of the distinctions you may find when you look for meetings in your area:
+There are a number of different types of 12-Step meetings to choose from no matter what your age, gender, or sexual orientation.

 - Open or closed meetings.
 Not all meetings are open to the public.
 Closed meetings are just for those who have attended the same group in the past.
 Open meetings allow potential new members to attend.

 - Newcomer meetings.
 These meetings give those who are new to the 12 steps a chance to ask all their burning questions.
 “Why do I need a sponsor?”“Why should we speak up and share at meetings?”“Does everyone have to work the 12 steps?”“What is the value of the 12 traditions?”
 All these questions and more are answered at newcomer meetings.